 I finally found a Sicilian Chicken Noodle Soup recipe that comes close to my Papa’s.

 My grandfather came to the states from Sicily when he was 16 years old.
 He made the BEST chicken noodle soup I have ever eaten.

-I have tried for years to duplicate Papa’s chicken noodle soup but could never get it just right.
-I would come close but it always seemed like it was missing something.
+I have tried to duplicate Papa’s chicken noodle soup for years but could never get it just right.
+I would come close, but it always seemed like it was missing something.

 You start by making the stock.
-Yes, it’s a whole chicken and a little time consuming to prepare.
+Yes, it’s a whole chicken and a little time-consuming to prepare.
 I made this on a day off when I knew I had plenty of time.
 I promise it’s worth the effort.

 Reduce the heat to low and continue simmering the soup.